monadicsystems/monadicsystems.github.io/post2.md

   return "The product is " + str(name)
 ```

-PHP's Laravel uses the `Route` class and its methods to define routes, and callback functions to define handlers:
+PHP's Laravel uses the `Route` class and its methods to define routes, and callback functions to define handlers.

 ```php
 Route::get('/product/{name}', function ($name) {